alterakey/trueseeing/README.md

 trueseeing is a fast, accurate and resillient vulnerabilities scanner for Android apps.
 It operates on Android Packaging File (APK) and outputs a comprehensive report in HTML.
 It doesn't matter if the APK is obfuscated or not.

-Since it is an early beta stage we provide it as a service; this is the reference API client implementation.
-Once it goes stable we will release it with complete implementation -- please look forward to it.

 ## Capability

 Currently trueseeing can detect the following class of vulnerabilities: